ZhuEthan/ZhuEthan.github.io/_posts/2021-03-12-The-Intelligent-Investors.md

 2. Looking at fave decades of data, 10% of the large US companies had increased their earnings by 20% for at least 5 consecutive years; only 3% had grown by 20% for at least 10 year straight; and not a single one had done it for 15 years in a row. -

+## Charpter 11: Security Analysis for the Lay Investor

+What are the primary tests of safety of a corporate bond or preferred stock?
+* Coporate bonds: The number of times that total interest charges have been covered by available earnings for some years in the past.
+* In the case of prefered stock. it is the number of times that bond interest and preferred dividents combined have been covered.

+What are the chief factors entering into the valuation of a common stock?
+* General Long term Prospects (might be wrong)
+* Management
+* Financial Strength and Capital Structure
+* Dividend Record
+* Current Dividend Rate

+Composite or group estimates are likely to be a good deal more dependable than those for individual companies.

+`Value = Current Earning * (8.5 plus twice the expected annual growth)`

+The expected annual growth rate should be that expected over the next seven to 10 years.

+What the valuer actually does in these cases is to introduce a margin of safety into his calculations.

+Questions to be answered from financial statement:

+1. What makes this company grow?
+2. Where do its profits come from?

+Specifically:

+**Negative:**
+* The company is a "serial acquirer".
+An average of more than two or three acquisitions a year is a sign of potential trouble.
+After all, if the company itself would rather buy the stock of other busincessesthan invest in its own, shouldn't you take the hint and look elsewhere, too?
+* The company is an OPM addict (Other people's money).
+Borrowing debt or seeling stock to raise boatloads of other people's money.
+Cash flow statement: operating activities is always negative, financing activity is always positive.
+* The Company is Johnny-One-Note, relying on one customer for most of its revenues.

+**Positive:**
+* Wide "moat".
+Several foces can widen a company's moat:
+	* A strong brand identiy;
+	* A monopoly or near-monopoly on the market;
+	* Economies of scale, or the ability to supply huge amounts of goods or services cheaply.
+	* A unique intangible asset
+	* A resistance to substituion.
+* The company is a marathoner. earning as grown smoonthly and steadily over the previous 10 years.
+* The company sows and reaps: spend some money on R&D.